The IP Files

 An invention to aid the measurement of errors of ocular refraction, patented by Andrew Jay Cross, a former president of the American Optometric Association.

-“Improvements in devices for storing and injecting serums and the like.”
+“Improvements in devices for storing and injecting serums.”

 “Improvements in stapling machines.”